ewux88/redmart_invoice_automation2/blogpost.md

 ## <span style="color:#0A5B87;font-weight:700;">5.
 Archiving the PDF to Google Drive</span>

 After writing to Sheets, the PDF is uploaded to a Drive folder (specified by `DRIVE_FOLDER_ID`).
 Duplicate invoices are automatically skipped on future runs by checking existing filenames in the folder.

 ---

+## <span style="color:#0A5B87;font-weight:700;">Insight Layer: Pivoting Spend by Item and Month</span>

+After the automation populated Google Sheets with clean rows, I added a lightweight analytics layer using a native pivot table:

+1. Select the entire data range (including headers).
+2. Click **Insert → Pivot table** (new sheet).
+3. Configure the pivot table:
+   - **Rows:** `description` (each grocery item).
+   - **Columns:** `order_month` (e.g., "Jan 2025").
+   - **Values:**
+     - `qty` → Summarize by SUM to see total quantity purchased per month.
+     - `total_price` → Summarize by SUM for the dollar amount.
+4. Optional: add `delivery_date` or `order_number` as filters if you want to limit to a specific time window.

+The result is an at-a-glance matrix showing how many units of each item I bought each month and how much was spent.
+It turns the raw feed into actionable budgeting insight without any additional code.

+---